-26.1 Where extended college/school activities are provided by and managed by the college/school, our own child protection policy and procedures apply.
+Where extended college/school activities are provided by and managed by the college/school, our own child protection policy and procedures apply.
 If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures and clarify whose procedure is to be followed if there are concerns.
 There will be clear communication channels to ensure the DSL is kept appropriately informed.

-- 26.2 When our students/pupils attend off-site activities, including day and residential visits and work-related activities, we will risk assess and check that effective child protection arrangements are in place.
-We will clarify whose procedures are to be followed, with the DSL kept appropriately informed. - 26.3 If alternative providers are used we will ensure they have effective safeguarding in place, with the DSL kept appropriately informed.
+- When our students/pupils attend off-site activities, including day and residential visits and work-related activities, we will risk assess and check that effective child protection arrangements are in place.
+We will clarify whose procedures are to be followed, with the DSL kept appropriately informed. - Where we use Alternative Provision, we will obtain written confirmation that the provider has completed the appropriate safeguarding checks on all staff working at the establishment.
+We will complete health and safety checks on these providers, we will ensure that staff at the provision have suitable information about our student (s) including any additional risk of harm that they may be vulnerable to.
+We will have regular contact with the provider: attendance will be checked and progress of students monitored regularly (visits to provision approximately every 4 weeks or sooner if required) and visit records reviewed by the lead member of staff overseeing the student's provision.